iibrahemali/iibrahemali/README.md

 Welcome to my GitHub Page!
 <br>
 <br>
-I'm Ibrahem, a Freshman at F&M, double majoring in Comp Sci and Data Science.
+I'm Ibrahem, a freshman at F&M, double majoring in Comp Sci and Data Science.
 I do ML/DL.
 You can email me on iali@fandm.edu (Open to Collaborate!)

  </div>